 Being able to write an essay is a vital part of any educational system, but simply listing ideas in a linear fashion may not always be enough.
-A lot of institutions require a certain format that an essay paper might follow; prime examples would be the MLA, the APA, and the Chicago formats.
-That is precisely what this article is aimed to teach: proper essay formatting, a distinction between MLA format, APA format and a Chicago style format.
+A lot of institutions will require a certain format that your paper must follow; prime examples would be the MLA, the APA, and the Chicago formats.
+That is precisely what this article is aimed to teach: proper essay formatting, a distinction between MLA format, APA format, and a Chicago style format.
 The application of these could range from high school to college essays, and they stand as the standard of college essay formatting.

 - How To Choose A Topic

 - Format & Structure